-If someone has invaded your home, and you fear great bodily harm or death, then yes -- the law will generally protect you if you shoot.
-Outside of those very specific circumstances, the question is a bit too complicated to provide a black and white answer, especially when you consider the different laws relating to self-defense among the states.
+If someone has invaded your home, and you fear great bodily harm or death, then yes -- the law will generally protect you if you shoot an intruder.
+Outside of those very specific circumstances, however, the question is a bit too complicated to provide a black and white answer, especially when you consider the different laws relating to self-defense among the states.

 The law gives everyone the right to defend themselves with a reasonable response.
 Self-defense is an affirmative defense to a charged violent crime.
-This means if someone is charged with murder, or assault, they can use self-defense as a legal excuse for the conduct if they can prove it in a court of law.
+This means that if someone is charged with murder, or assault, they can use self-defense as a legal excuse for the conduct if they can prove it in a court of law.
 For self-defense to apply, a defendant will generally need to show the existence of an immediate threat.

-Any force used against an intruder must usually be proportionate to harm that is reasonably perceived.
-For example, if a burglar were to enter your bedroom with a yellow banana as a weapon, you would not be justified in shooting them with a 20 gauge shotgun.
-However, if they were carrying a fake pistol, and you reasonably believed it to be real, you would likely be justified in shooting that intruder.
+In addition, any force used against an intruder must usually be proportionate to harm that is reasonably perceived.
+For example, if a burglar were to enter your bedroom with a yellow banana as a weapon, you would probably not be justified in shooting him or her with a 20 gauge shotgun.
+However, if the burglar were carrying a fake pistol, and you reasonably believed it to be real, you would likely be justified in shooting the intruder.

 If you act with a disproportionate response, or believe that banana to be a futuristic space weapon (an unreasonable perception), this becomes what is referred to as imperfect self-defense.
-This will mitigate the crime you are charged with and usually result in a lesser punishment, though it will not completely excuse the disproportionate response or result in an acquittal at trial.
+This can mitigate the crime you are charged with and usually result in a lesser punishment, although it will not completely excuse the disproportionate response or result in an acquittal at trial.

 Duty to Retreat or Stand Your Ground?